Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 note

-If the symptoms are short-term, and the changes do not exceed the norm, then the body can independently cope with such a situation.
-In the case when the hypervolemia is caused by a chronic or acute disease, treatment is selected to eliminate it.
+If the symptoms are short-term and the changes do not exceed the norm, then the body can independently cope with such a situation.
+In cases where hypervolemia was caused by chronic or acute illness, treatment is selected to eliminate it.

 In general, this pathology is manifested by various nonspecific signs, namely: